ankaAR/bestiario5e/_creatures/flameskull.md

 ***Rejuvenation.*** If the flameskull is destroyed, it regains all its hit points in 1 hour unless holy water is sprinkled on its remains or a dispel magic or remove curse spell is cast on them.

-***Spellcasting.*** The flameskull is a 5th-level spellcaster.
+***Lanzamiento de conjuros.*** The flameskull is a 5th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 13, +5 to hit with spell attacks).
 It requires no somatic or material components to cast its spells.
 The flameskull has the following wizard spells prepared:

-* Cantrips (at will): mage hand
+* Trucos (a voluntad): mage hand

 * 1st level (3 slots): magic missile, shield